 How to Make Use of Price Per Square Foot

-On its own, price per square foot doesn’t really tell you much about a property.
+On its own, the price per square foot doesn’t tell you much about a property.
 You make use of it by comparing it to similarly listed properties in the neighborhood.
-You can do this by calculating the average and/or median value.
-Depending on the neighborhood and how comparable recent sales are, one will be more valuable as an indicator of value than the other.
+You do this by calculating the average and or median value.
+Depending on the neighborhood and how comparable recent sales are, one of those will indicate the value better than the other.